Table of contents

 Like SaaS software providers, managed services enterprises must maintain and renew existing service subscriptions, prioritize delivery optimization, and automate to save costs and boost profitability.

-Professional services organizations must continually optimize their resource use to minimize reworks later in the delivery cycle.
+Professional services organizations must continually optimize resource use to minimize reworks later in the delivery cycle.
 They must also ensure that the right person with the right skills is available at the right time and correctly engineer their solutions from the outset.

 The transition to subscription and outcome-based business models, which align their business models with recurring income and value-driven solutions, is revolutionizing IT solutions for professional services firms.